wwivbbs/docs/docs/chains/doors.md

 If ANSI is required in order to run the chain.
 Because some games or on-line programs make extensive use of ANSI screens, those users who do not have ANSI may experience significant problems with the game.
 This feature allows you to screen out the people who do not have ANSI capability.

 **F) Exec Mode**

 Many programs run remotely will not have built in code for accessing the modem.
 WWIV supports several modes for this:

 * Normal - Execute the program as a native binary.
 Socket handles may be passed to the door using the ```%H``` parameter.
 * STDIO - **Linux Only** -   Execute the program as a native binary that use the stdin, stdout natively and WWIV pipes that input/output to the BBS caller.
+* Emulate DOS FOSSIL - **Win32 only** Requires the sbbsexec.dll to be placed
+  in the WINDOWS\syste32 directory and uses the that DLL to emulate a DOS FOSSIL driver.
+Instead of this, you should enable [NetFoss](./nf.md) instead.
 * Emulate DOS Interrupts - **Win32 only** Requires the sbbsexec.dll to be
   placed in the WINDOWS\syste32 directory and uses the that DLL to emulate DOS IO redirection.
-* Emulate DOS FOSSIL - **Win32 only** Requires the sbbsexec.dll to be placed
-  in the WINDOWS\syste32 directory and uses the that DLL to emulate a DOS FOSSIL driver.
+This is not likely to be used and will be removed from a future release.

 **J) Local only**
 This toggle defines the chain to be run in local mode only or unrestricted.